Security

 - Authentication: Firebase Auth with Google OAuth only — no passwords

-- Database: Cloud Firestore — server-enforced security rules per user
+- Database: Cloud Firestore — server-enforced security rules, strict per-user isolation

-- Secrets: Google Secret Manager — credentials mounted at runtime, never in code
+- Secrets: Google Secret Manager — credentials mounted at runtime, never in source code

-- Payments: Stripe — card data never reaches our servers
+- Payments: Stripe — card data is never stored by or transmitted through our servers

 Authentication & Session Management